sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 I ended up using a batch size of `8` images for increased stability.
 If you find that your gradients are exploding, you could reduce the batch size, like I did, or clip gradients.

-The authors also doubled the learning rate for bias parameters.
+The authors also doubled the learning rate for _bias_ parameters.
 As you can see in the code, this is easy do in PyTorch, by passing [separate groups of parameters](https://pytorch.org/docs/stable/optim.html#per-parameter-options) to the `params` argument of its [SGD optimizer](https://pytorch.org/docs/stable/optim.html#torch.optim.SGD).

 The paper recommends training for 80000 iterations at the initial learning rate.
 Then, it is decayed by 90% for an additional 20000 iterations, _twice_.
 With the paper's batch size of `32`, this means that the learning rate is decayed by 90% once at the 155th epoch and once more at the 194th epoch, and training is stopped at 232 epochs.

-In practice, I just decayed the learning rate by 90% when validation loss stopped improving for long periods.
-I resumed training at this reduced learning rate from the best checkpoint obtained thus far, not the most recent.
+In practice, I just decayed the learning rate by 90% when the validation loss stopped improving for long periods.
+I resumed training at this reduced learning rate from the _best_ checkpoint obtained thus far, not the most recent.

 On a TitanX (Pascal), each epoch of training required about 6 minutes.
 My best checkpoint was from epoch 186, with a validation loss of `2.515`.